jakubvalenta/covid-chance/README.md

 ### Other features

-There are some more features such as downloading feeds from the Internet Archive.
+This program has some more undocumented features such as downloading feeds from the Internet Archive.
 For the list of all available commands, run:

 ``` shell
 $ make help